Understanding Federal Student Loans

 These interest rates differ because federal student loans are set and regulated by the government, so there are terms and conditions they must follow by law.

-On the other hand, private student loans and offered by banks, lenders, and other private institutions where they can make their own interest rates.
+On the other hand, private student loans are offered by banks, lenders, and other private institutions, which set rates based on market conditions and other factors.
 Private student loans are also only offered after customers go through a credit check, so having a good credit history impacts the interest rate you’re offered.
-Since federal student loans don’t take credit into consideration, the interest rates tend to be smaller.

 For private student loans, there are a few steps borrowers must complete to get one: